Bobby Abu Dhabi Was Four Years Old When He Died Suddenly

 Espinoza reportedly never lost consciousness on the track, but he has a shoulder injury with soreness and some numbness.

-Horse Racing Nation says that the medical incident that killed the 4-year-old chestnut colt happened at nine a.m. this morning p.t.
-TVG‘s Christina Blacker says that jockey Victor Espinoza took a hard fall.
+Horse Racing Nation says that the medical incident that killed the 4-year-old chestnut colt happened at 9 a.m. on Sunday.
+TVG‘s Christina Blacker says that Victor Espinoza took a hard fall.

 “Espinoza hit the ground very hard and was on the track for quite some time.”